 Pursuant to an employment agreement dated as of June 30, 1991, Troy L. Eaden will direct the operations of the Company for an unspecified term.
 Mr. Eaden's salary and bonus are determined annually by the Board of Directors.
+Mr. Eaden will also receive certain employment benefits equal to those received by other executive level employees of the Company.
 Mr. Eaden's employment shall terminate upon certain events including Mr. Eaden's death or disability, the sale of all or substantially all of the assets of the Company, termination of employment by the Company for cause or without cause, or Mr. Eaden's resignation.
 Upon termination of employment for any reason, the Company shall pay Mr. Eaden all salary through the date of termination, together with any bonuses declared by the Board of Directors with respect to Mr. Eaden's services prior to the effective date of termination.
 Mr. Eaden also agrees, for a period of two years following the termination of his employment, not to engage in any business competing for the customers or accounts of the Company and not to induce or attempt to induce any person employed by the Company at the time of Mr. Eaden's termination to leave his employment or agency with the Company.

-Thomas B. Barker, Michael A. Micek, Lee Waters and Wayne Harper serve the Company pursuant to employment agreements dated as of January 1, 1996 for Messrs.
-Barker, Micek and Harper and June 25, 1996 for Mr. Waters (collectively referred to as the "Effective Date").
-The initial term of

-Messrs.
-Barker's, Micek's and Waters' agreement is two years and the initial term of Mr. Harper's agreement is one year.
-Each agreement will be automatically renewed, subject to prior termination, for successive one-year periods on the second anniversary for Messrs.
-Barker, Micek and Waters and on the first anniversary for Mr. Harper of the respective Effective Date and each anniversary thereafter unless either party gives notice of non-renewal.
-These agreements provide, respectively, for the employment of Mr. Barker as President and Chief Operating Officer of the Company, for Mr. Micek as Chief Financial Officer of the Company, for Mr. Waters as Executive Vice President and for Mr. Harper as Vice President of Sales.
-Under the respective agreements, Mr. Barker's base salary is \$200,000 per year, Mr, Micek's base salary is \$140,000 per year, Mr. Water's base salary is \$150,000 per year and Mr. Harper's base salary is \$80,000 per year.
+Thomas B. Barker, Michael A. Micek and Lee Waters serve the Company pursuant to employment agreements dated as of January 1, 1996 for Messrs.
+Barker and Micek and June 25, 1996 for Mr. Waters (collectively referred to as the "Effective Date").
+The initial term of each agreement is two years and they will be automatically renewed, subject to prior termination, for successive one-year periods on the second anniversary of the respective Effective Date and each anniversary thereafter unless either party gives notice of non-renewal.
+These agreements provide, respectively, for the employment of Mr. Barker as President and Chief Operating Officer of the Company, for Mr. Micek as Chief Financial Officer of the Company and for Mr. Waters as Executive Vice President.
+Under the respective agreements, Mr. Barker's base salary is \$200,000 per year, Mr, Micek's base salary is \$140,000 per year and Mr. Water's base salary is \$150,000 per year.
 The agreements also provide for an annual bonus determined at the discretion of the Board of Directors.
-In the event of Mr. Barker's, Mr. Micek's, Mr. Waters' or Mr. Harper's death, termination for cause or without cause or resignation, the Company will pay any salary earned through the date of termination, any bonus earned at the end of the month immediately preceding the date of termination and all vested benefits, if any, as of the date of termination.
+In the event of Mr. Barker's, Mr. Micek's or Mr. Water's death, termination for cause or without cause or resignation, the Company will pay any salary earned through the date of termination, any bonus earned at the end of the month immediately preceding the date of termination and all vested benefits, if any, as of the date of termination.
 In the event of a termination without cause or resignation, the employment agreements provide for Messrs.
-Barker, Micek, Waters and Harper to remain as consultants to the Company for at least twenty-four months following termination of employment.
-If Mr. Barker, Mr. Micek, Mr. Waters or Mr. Harper is terminated for cause, the Company, in its sole discretion, may elect to retain such executive as a consultant.
+Barker, Micek and Waters to remain as consultants to the Company for at least twenty-four months following termination of employment.
+If Mr. Barker, Mr. Micek or Mr. Waters is terminated for cause, the Company, in its sole discretion, may elect to retain such executive as a consultant.
 During the consulting period, the executive will only be paid his annual base salary.